raml2html/raml2html/README.md

 });
 ```

-If you only want to configure the default Nunjucks environment you don't have to override the entire `processRamlObj`
-function.
-Just get the default config (`const config = raml2html.getDefaultConfig();`) and add a `setupNunjucks` function
-to it that takes `env` as its only parameter.

-See also `example/script.js` for an example of using raml2html as a library.
+See also `example/script.js` for multiple examples of using raml2html as a library.

 ### Gulp
 You can use the [raml2html directly from Gulp](https://gist.github.com/iki/784ddd5ab33c1e1b726b).